Microsoft Exchange Online PowerShell 2.0.0

 .txt: Certificate content

 Go to the Azure portal and either select an existing app or create a new one.
-To create a new app, see Microsoft Exchange Online Powershell documentation.
+To create a new app, follow the first step in Microsoft Exchange Online Powershell documentation.

 Go to Manage > API permissions and grant the required API permissions.
 For more information, see Microsoft Exchange Online Powershell documentation.